- 1 Introduction to the Product Development process

 - Does this product connect to a larger mission of the company?

-- What additional experts and tools do you need?
+- What additional experts and tools do we need?

 - How much will it cost to build this product?

-- Does your company have enough time to build this product?
+- Does our company have enough time to build this product?

 Discovery and market research

-The next step is to find out whether your potential product is what the market needs at the moment.
-Find out the market demand on the type of product you are building and conduct research on the needs of your customers.
-It will be a good idea to sit down with your team and ask yourselves:
+The next step is to find out whether your product-to-be is what the market currently needs.
+Find out the market demand for the kind of products you are intending to build and make the research into your potential customers’ needs.

-- Why your project might fail in X years?
+- Why could your project fail in X years?
 What factors might lead to this potential failure?
 If there are any risks, what exactly are they?
 What can we do to reduce these risks?

-- Do you have competitors with similar products?
-How can your product be better?
+- Do we have any competitors with similar products?
+How can our product be better?

-- What key features must your product have?
+- What key features must our product include?

-- Can you somehow benefit from current trends and predict future ones?
+- Can we somehow benefit from the current trends and predict the future ones?

 Creating requirements and conducting feasibility analysis

-When the market research is done, it is time to figure out how to build your product from a software development perspective.
-Your development team needs to understand the project goals and conduct a deep analysis of its feasibility with actually coding it.
+When the market research is complete, it is time to figure out how to build your product from the software development perspective.
+Your development team must understand the project goals and determine just how feasible they are to implement.

 Launching an MVP

 In some cases, it makes sense to launch a Minimal Viable Product (MVP) to get some feedback on the key features before embarking on full-scale development.
 Sometimes, feedback from the users can be crucial for adding some new features to the product or removing some of the existing ones.

 “You want to be extra rigorous about making the best possible thing you can.
 Find everything wrong with it and fix it.
 Seek negative feedback, particularly from friends.”